 What did you learn?
 Controlling expenses is a basic part of maintaining a business, so strive to be as cost-effective as possible.
 Each company must maximize its cost-effectiveness without sacrificing its main vision.

 The Uber business model and plan began with one city in the USA and is now grown to be spread in 633 cities all over the world.
 Uber began with taxis however now even has helicopters, boats, bikes and different means.

 What did you learn?
 Do not include everything in your business model in the first go.
 Extend your business step by step.

-There’s no uncertainty in the fact that Uber has brought a revolution not just as a taxi organization but as a business model where they reach out to serve clients at their location.
-A number of startups have already made their application like Uber and numerous others have made little iterations to launch new businesses in different industry verticals.
+There’s no uncertainty in the fact that how Uber works and the revolution brought by Uber is not just as a taxi organization but as a business model where they reach out to serve clients at their location.
+Several startups have already made their applications like Uber and numerous others have made little iterations to launch new businesses in different industry verticals.

 Do you want to create an On-Demand taxi app like Uber?
 Get in touch with us and we will help you create the next big thing.